Back in April I found myself sitting next to a friend’s wife at a wedding party, when she asked if I’d read a certain book.

 “I’ve heard it’s very saucy,” said my Aunty Pam.

-Anyway, like I said, I’ve still not read the whole novel, so you might be wondering why I consider myself qualified to pass judgment on it.
+Anyway, as I said, I’ve still not read the whole novel, so you may be wondering why I consider myself qualified to pass judgment on it.
 Maybe you’ve read something I’ve written and wonder why I consider myself qualified to pass judgment on any novel.
 Either way, I’d like to point out I’m not judging the type of novel that Fifty Shades sets out to be.
 There is plenty of room for popular fiction, for trashy fiction, for erotic fiction.
 What I object to is bad writing.

 “But who are you to say it’s badly written?
 It’s sold billions of copies!”
 Says the exaggerating straw man in my head.
 “How many books did you sell?”